imtayadeway/imtayadeway.github.io/_drafts/2017-02-03-factories-arent-fixtures.md

 that are very powerful and expressive.
 But in my opinion, its more advanced features are prone to overuse.
-It's also easy to confuse Factory Girl for a library for creating shared fixtures - Rails already comes with one.
+It's also easy to confuse Factory Girl for a library for creating shared fixtures - Rails already comes with one, and it's better at doing that.
 Neither of these are faults of Factory Girl, rather I believe they are faults in the way we teach testing.

-In summary, don't use Factory Girl to create shared fixtures - if that's the style you like then you may want to consider going back to Rails' fixtures instead.
+So don't use Factory Girl to create shared fixtures - if that's the style you like then you may want to consider going back to Rails' fixtures instead.